 Falasarna Beach has beds and umbrellas for rent – as well as free space to lay out your beach towel.
 The water is crystal clear, the sand is soft and there is almost always room for parking.

 Visiting Balos Lagoon Beach is one of the top things to do near Chania, Greece – and it’s easy to see the allure.
-The famous lagoon features idyllic, unbelievably blue water that is surrounded by white sand.
-The vivid colors and unique landscape have earned the lagoon the nickname of the Cretan Caribbean.
+The famous lagoon features idyllic blue water that is surrounded by white sand.
+The vivid colors and unique landscape have earned it the nickname the Cretan Caribbean.

-Alternatively, visitors can drive (or take the bus) from Chania to Kissamos and then join one of the highly rated Balos Beach Cruises – like this affordable one.
-Other things to do in Kissamos, Crete are visiting beaches, dining seaside and visiting the Archaeological Museum of Kissamos.
+Alternatively, visitors can drive (or take the bus) from Chania to Kissamos and then join one of the highly rated Balos Beach Cruises.
+Other things to do in Kissamos, Crete are dining seaside and visiting the Archaeological Museum.

-One of the best wineries for a tasting is the Manousakis Winery.
-In addition to a tour, guests are offered five samples (a mix of red and white wine) for an affordable price – and the experience can be upgraded to include a visit to the vineyards.
-A menu featuring Cretan delicacies is also offered on site.
+Crete is actually a large wine-producing region in Greece.
+One of the best places for a tasting is the Manousakis Winery.
+In addition to a tour, guests are offered five samples for an affordable price.
+The experience can be also upgraded to include a visit to the vineyards.

-Pro Travel Tip: Traveling to Chania without a car?
+Travel Tip: Traveling to Chania without a car?
 No problem!
-On this highly rated tour, participants get to visit the winery – as well as visit an olive oil mill!
+On this highly rated tour, participants get to visit the winery as well as an olive mill!

 #33 Stand in Awe at the Agia Triada Chania Monastery